BoboSchlonz/HoleInTheHeadBobo/README.md

 ## Transcoding
-My aim or approach to the transcoding is for one, the processing and visualisation of the found material of Bart Hughes' theories.
+My aim or approach to the transcoding is for one, the processing and visualisation of the found material of Bart Huges' theories.
 I also want to focus on the unrecognized abilities of the human body, whether it is survival with a hole in the skull, or getting high on endogenous drugs through breathing techniques.

 ### Digitalisation of the book
 Only a very small ammount of the written book is digitalized.
 It was not published in large numbers and there is no source to digitally find this book.
 My aim was to make it accessable online.
 I wanted to keep the original feeling of a book, So I cleaned scanned pages of the book up and made the pages better readable.